open-telemetry/opentelemetry-java-instrumentation/dd-trace-examples/README.md

 ## Datadog Java Tracer examples

-The goal of this repository is to offer you some examples about how to instrument your code using the Opentracing API and the DD Tracer.
+The goal of this repository is to offer you some examples about how to instrument your code using the OpenTracing API and the DD Tracer.

 ![](https://datadog-live.imgix.net/img/datadog_logo_share_tt.png)